vincetiu8/zombie-game/Documentation/Networking.md

 Example: syncing positions

-To sync an object's position, rotation or scale, simply add the `Photon Transform View` to the object and select the relevant attributes to sync.
+To sync an object's position, rotation or scale, simply add the `Optimized Transform View` to the object and select the relevant attributes to sync.
+Use this instead of the normal `Photon Transform View` because it's faster.

 ## Syncing scripts